cgmb/euler/README.md

 XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 ```

+## Warning
+**This is the development branch, which may be broken, rebased, deleted,
+refactored, compacted, eradicated, translated or evaporated at any time.**

 ## About
 Euler is a basic Eulerian fluid simulator based on the first edition of "Fluid
 Simulation for Computer Graphics" by Robert Bridson.
 The book is an improved